tdsullins/Project-1/README.md

 # Project-1# Project 1 - *Tyrell Sullins*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+SimpleTodo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: **Your Name Here**
+Submitted by: Tyrell Sullins

-Time spent: **X** hours spent in total
+Time spent: 3 hours spent in total

 ## User Stories